oppia/oppia-web-developer-docs/Frontend-unit-tests-guide.md

   }));
   ```

-#### it
+#### `it`

-The it function is where the test happens.
-Like the describe function, its first parameter is a string which should determine the action to be tested and the expected outcome of the tests.
+The `it` function is where the test happens.
+Like the `describe` function, its first parameter is a string which should determine the action to be tested and the expected outcome of the tests.
 The string should have a clear description of what is going to be tested.
 Also, **the string must start with "should"**.

 All possible code paths in the function should be tested.
 See this [example in codebase](https://github.com/oppia/oppia/blob/2e60d69d7b/core/templates/services/search.service.spec.ts#L82-L451) and notice how the test names give you an idea of what is expected.

-Like describe, the it function has the variants `fit` and `xit` and they can be used in the same way as `fdescribe` and `xdescribe`.
+Like `describe`, the `it` function has the variants `fit` and `xit` and they can be used in the same way as `fdescribe` and `xdescribe`.

-#### afterEach
+#### `afterEach`

-The afterEach function runs after each test, and it is not used often.
+The `afterEach` function runs after each test, and it is not used often.
 It’s mostly used when we are handling async features such as HTTP and timeout calls (both in AngularJS and Angular 2+).
 [Here](https://github.com/oppia/oppia/blob/2e60d69d7b/core/templates/domain/exploration/read-only-exploration-backend-api.service.spec.ts#L100-L103)'s an example to handle HTTP mocks in AngularJS and [here](https://github.com/oppia/oppia/blob/ae649aa08f/core/templates/domain/classroom/classroom-backend-api.service.spec.ts#L72-L74)'s an example of doing the same in Angular 2+.

-#### afterAll
+#### `afterAll`

-The afterAll function runs after all the tests have finished, but it is almost never used in the codebase.
+The `afterAll` function runs after all the tests have finished, but it is almost never used in the codebase.
 There is a specific case which it might be very helpful: when a global variable needs to be reassigned during the tests, you need to reset it to the default value after all the assertions are finished.
 Check an example of this case [here](https://github.com/oppia/oppia/blob/2e60d69d7b/core/templates/services/site-analytics.service.spec.ts#L40-L42).

-#### expect
+#### `expect`

-The expect function is used to assert a condition in the test.
+The `expect` function is used to assert a condition in the test.
 You can check all its methods in the [Jasmine documentation](https://jasmine.github.io/api/edge/matchers.html).
 [Here's](https://github.com/oppia/oppia/blob/2e60d69d7b/core/templates/pages/exploration-editor-page/services/graph-data.service.spec.ts#L92-L112) a good example of how to use it correctly.

 ### Good practices